SirFroweey/PyDark/README.md

 These inform PyDark that our game instance is an online game instance and we specify which IP and PORT to connect to.
 Finally, we specify our PyDark.net.ClientProtocol instance as the games networking protocol.

 In the back-end, PyDark will attempt to connect to the server.
 If a connection is successful, the instance variable `game.connection` will return a PyDark.net.TCP_Client instance and the instance variable `game.network` will return a PyDark.net.*Factory instance.
-Otherwise, both varaibles will be None.
+Otherwise, both variables will be None.